rushabhshah341/developers-community/pages/documents/GettingStarted/getting-started.md

 * Photo sharing

 {: .notice}
-If you already have a LiveEngage account, you can use that account instead of a creating a free trial account.
+If you already have a LiveEngage account, you can use that account instead of creating a free trial account.
 However, we recommend creating a new account to make sure that any changes and customizations you make do not affect your site visitors until you are ready to launch them.

 ### Step 2.
 Accessing LivePerson APIs